-Other specific activities relating to improvements of the inventory and QA/QC practices in the last year regarded the progress on the building of a unique database where information collected in the framework of different European obligations, Large Combustion Plant, E-PRTR and Emissions Trading, are gathered together thus highlighting the main discrepancies in information and detecting potential errors.
-In fact, ISPRA personally collects these data from the industrial facilities and the inventory team manages all this information and makes use of it in the preparation of the national inventory ensuring the consistency of the time series.
-The database is still under finalization but all the figures are considered in an overall approach and used in the compilation of the inventory.
+Other specific activities relating to improvements of the inventory and QA/QC practices in the last year regarded the progress on management of information collected in the framework of different European obligations, Large Combustion Plant, E-PRTR and Emissions Trading, which are gathered together in an informative system thus highlighting the main discrepancies among data, detecting potential errors and improving the time series consistency.
+ISPRA collects these data from the industrial facilities and the inventory team manages all this information and makes use of it in the preparation of the national inventory.
+The informative system is based on identification codes to trace back individual point sources in different databases.
+The database is in continuous improvement but all the figures are considered in an overall approach and used in the compilation of the inventory.